Pukka Modern Slavery Act Statement - 2022

 Signed: Anuradha Chugh, Chief Executive Officer

 Pukka Herbs is a brand within the Lipton Teas & Infusions group.
 Up till July 2022, Lipton Teas & Infusions was owned by the Unilever Group, at which point it was sold to CVC Capital Partners.
 CVC is a leading private equity firm, founded in 1981 with offices in Europe, USA and Asia, with more than 100 companies, and a combined turnover of $100 billion.
-We share parts of the supply chain for teas with our sister brands within the Lipton Teas & Infusions group, but for our supplements and gifting (Pukkaware) we operate our own supply chains.
+We share parts of the supply chain for teas with our sister brands within the Lipton Teas & Infusions group, but for gifting (Pukkaware) we operate our own supply chains.

 The Modern Slavery Act 2015 covers both our supply chain and our own business operations.
 In this statement therefore, we have covered our approach to both activities.